Description

 This fine English walnut wingback chair is raised on well-drawn carved cabriole legs.
 With a lovely kick on the back legs.

-Remarkably, after 300 years, it still retains its original gros-point needlework upholstery in vibrant colours.Of superb proportions, colour, figuring and patination.
+Remarkably, after some 310 years, it still retains its original gros-point needlework upholstery in vibrant colours.Of superb proportions, colour, figuring and patination.

 Measures: